Why do we need yet another PostScript Interpreter?

 Here are a couple of reasons:

-• Plugins are bullshit, capabilities are offered because a file ('.dll) exists somewhere ?
-Not good
+- Plugins are bullshit, capabilities are offered because a file ('.dll) exists somewhere ?
+No thanks

 Thus, you might begin to understand why I am in this space.
 I am here to do what I can to improve the state of software development, using it's most glaring example of what demands to be fixed: Open Source.